ImageMagick/Usage-Markdown/basics/index.md

 :    These are stored as special data structure items for each image, generally so as to allow fast and direct access by the various image processing operators.
 For example: image size, virtual canvas geometry, background, fill, stroke, matte colors, pointsize, density, font, compose, interpolate, virtual-pixel method, profile blocks, time delay and disposal settings; and many more things.

      Note that some of these are 'specific' to each image, while others are treated as a 'global' setting that is set to the same value across all images by the CLI interface, even though they are still stored as part of each individual image.
-     Attributes are typically modified using the many options, as part of the normal image processing, or more generally using [Set](#set).
+     Attributes are typically modified using the many options, as part of the normal image processing, or more generally using [set](#set).

 Properties

 :    These are a freeform set of key-value strings that are attached to each image on an individual basis.
 Each image can have a completely different set of strings.
 Essentially they are meta-data items that do not need to be accessed or decoded regularly, or are used in some special way.

     Typical examples of this are: label, caption, and comment strings; creation and modified dates; user defined strings; results from some operators.
-    Users can use [Set](#set) to set or change these, as long as the 'key' does not correspond to some known 'attribute'.
+    Users can use [set](#set) to set or change these, as long as the 'key' does not correspond to some known 'attribute'.

 Artifacts

 :    This is a global set of freeform strings that is common across all images.
      It is used to hold freeform global settings that define or modify the reading and image processing of all the images.
 An example of which is the "`verbose`" setting that causes some operations to output general information about there actions, including more verbose identify output.
-     Users can modify these global values using [Define](#define) (see below), or with a special case of the [Set](#set), (see [Using Set "Option:" to Define and Artifact](#set_option)).
+     Users can modify these global values using [Define](#define) (see below), or with a special case of the [set](#set), (see [Using Set "Option:" to Define and Artifact](#set_option)).

-Understanding these three storage methods is the key to knowing how settings and meta-data handling works within ImageMagick.
-And allow you to do some very advanced and normally difficult to achieve image processing techniques.
+Understanding these three storage methods is the key to knowing how settings and meta-data handling works within ImageMagick - and allow you to do some very advanced, and otherwise difficult to achieve, image processing techniques.

 ### Setting/Changing Image Attributes {#attributes}

-Simple Meta-data are image attributes that are often have the greatest importance to image processing.
+Simple meta-data are image attributes that often have the greatest importance to image processing.
 So important they are decoded and made available in the image data structure to allow fast use by image processing operators.

 Such data is generally modified in two ways.
-A direct changing of the image meta-data as and image is read in.
-Or a modification of that meta-data once the image has been created in memory.
+A direct changing of the image meta-data as an image is read in, or a modification of that meta-data once the image has been created in memory.

-For example, "`-label 'string'`" will set the comment in every image that is read in or created *after* that setting has been set.
-However "`-set label 'string'`" will change the 'label' meta-data of all images that are already in the current image list.
+For example, "`-label 'string'`" will set the comment in every image that is read in or created *after* that setting has been specified.
+However, "`-set label 'string'`" will change the 'label' meta-data of all images that are already in the current image list.

 The reason for the two methods is due to historical backward compatibility and convenience.
 Basically "`-label`" has traditionally been set BEFORE the image it is applied to has been read in.
-Also it only affects images that are read in while it is set.
+Also, it only affects images that are read in while it is set.
 For example....

 ~~~{.skip}